• Skip to primary navigation

 Step 3: Pour ⅓ of the water over the grounds.

 Step 4: Give it a gentle stir.
-By doing this the coffee grounds are able to distribute evenly and allows them to “bloom”, releasing oils and flavor.
+By doing this the grounds are able to distribute evenly and allow them to “bloom”, releasing oils and flavor.

 Steps 5 and 6 showing adding the rest of the water and pushing the plunger down.

-Step 6: Place the filter onto the top of the French press and avoid touching the brewing coffee if possible.
+Step 6: Place the filter-plunger onto the top of the carafe and avoid touching the brewing coffee if possible.
 This will prevent the heat from escaping as the coffee grounds steep in hot water.

-After brew time is up, slowly and evenly lower the plunger into the coffee.
-If you do this step too quickly, you may end up with spilled coffee or lots of coffee grounds escaping into your fresh brew.
-Once the filter has almost reached the bottom, stop pushing it.
+After the steep time is up, slowly and evenly press plunger down.
+If you do this step too quickly, you may end up with spilled coffee or lots of grounds escaping into your fresh coffee.
+Once the filter has almost reached the bottom of the carafe, stop pushing it.

 Step 7 showing pouring a cup of French press coffee.